-Once our Trustees have approved a grant, we will write to you outlining the terms and conditions, what we need in terms of reporting.
+Once our Trustees have approved a grant, we will write to you outlining the terms and conditions, as well as what we need in terms of reporting.
 This letter will be sent by email and sets out what financial information we need from you in order to make electronic payments.

 We monitor grants throughout their life cycle and will ask you for reports and financial information at specified intervals, usually on a yearly basis.

-We need to learn from the outcomes of the grants we make, which means keeping in touch with the programmes we fund.
+We want to learn from the outcomes of the grants we make, which means keeping in touch with the organisations we fund.
 We like to fund those who are thoughtful and reflective about their work.

 We expect you to monitor and review progress and not be afraid of changing course if necessary.
-You should let us know if anything significant changes during the course of the grant, such as the financial condition of the charity, the senior management team, or something which could materially affect the purpose for which the grant was made.
+You should let us know promptly if anything significant changes during the course of the grant, such as the financial condition of the charity, the senior management team, or something which could materially affect the purpose for which the grant was made.
 You do not need to wait until the formal reporting point to inform us of such developments.

 Your successes are important but we realise that we often learn most when things do not go according to plan, or even fail.
 If this happens, we need you to be open with us so that we both learn from the work we fund.